-NCASEF’s board of directors took a vote of No Confidence in the management of 7-Eleven Inc.
+NCASEF’s board of directors voted of No Confidence in the management of 7-Eleven Inc.

-11/19/2018- The National Coalition of Associations of 7-Eleven Franchisees (NCASEF) is planning to skip its parent company’s annual conference for the second consecutive year.
+11/19/2018- The National Coalition of Associations of 7-Eleven Franchisees (NCASEF) plans to skip its parent company’s annual conference for the second consecutive year.

 An overwhelming majority of NCASEF’s board of directors voted to skip the 2019 7-Eleven Experience, the company’s annual trade show.
 The national trade association for 7-Eleven franchise owners said it is urging all members of its franchisee associations to do the same.

 According to NCASEF, 7-Eleven Inc. (SEI) earns millions of dollars from vendors who pay to exhibit at the trade show, but there is no assurance that money is used to help lower the cost of goods franchisees pay.
-In addition, SEI makes no guarantee that franchisees receive the lowest cost of goods from the supply chain SEI runs, the association said, adding that this issue has been a sticking point for franchisees for years.
+In addition, SEI makes no guarantee that franchisees receive the lowest cost of goods from the supply chain SEI runs.
+The association said this issue has been a sticking point for franchisees for years.

 “We expect the vast majority of franchisees to attend this year’s 7-Eleven Experience.
 Franchisees tell us that the 7-Eleven Experience helps them grow their businesses.
 That’s why we invest millions of dollars each year to host the event,” 7-Eleven Inc. said in a statement to Convenience Stores News.

 “Last year, more than 280 vendors offered franchisees more than 850 pre-ordering opportunities.
 Additionally, experts from the 7-Eleven Store Support Center and other outside vendors were available to answer franchisees’ questions on a range of topics including store safety, digital enhancements, merchandising best practices and simplifying store operations,” the company added.